1hzf/IRPolar-Fuse/README.md

 # Contact

 For questions regarding the paper, source code, pretrained model, or LI-PI dataset, please open an issue in this repository.

----

-# License

-The code and LI-PI dataset license will be provided upon release.